 Google also focuses on what they refer to as Core Web Vitals (CLV).
 This category includes three critical issues:

-• How long it takes pages to load
+- How long it takes web pages to load

-These may seem like common sense aspects that every designer should consider, but sometimes you may do things in the name of promotion that goes against the principles of good design.
-To rank well, you need to optimize your content for your user, making it high quality and featuring it front and center.
+These may seem like common sense aspects that every designer should consider, but sometimes you may do things in the name of promotion that go against the principles of good design.
+To rank well, you need to optimize your content for your user, making it high quality and featuring it front, center, and fast!

 Not only does a high-quality, user-friendly website help Google look good and accomplish its goal, but it also helps your business look good and brings you closer to your goals of increasing brand awareness and boosting your bottom line.